zhuhaojie/fracpred/README.md

 # fracpred
 **This R package is to predict the first dimension fractions containing target peptides in a 2D LC-MS/MS proteomics analysis.**

-To use the package, you first need to install the devtools package.
+To use the package, you first need to install the devtools and tidyverse packages.
 ```
-install.packages("devtools")
+install.packages(c("devtools", "tidyverse"))
 ```

 Load the devtools package.
 ```
 library(devtools)
 ```
-Install the "fracpred" package from GitHub
+Install the fracpred package from GitHub.
 ```
 install_github("zhuhaojie/fracpred")
 ```